jpl169/CASM_Verify_Artifact/README.md

 docker run -it casmverify
 ```

+`Note`: If you are using Docker in MacOS, make sure that increase the memory usage limit set by Docker (defaults at 2GB).
+We have tested with 8GB limit and the benchmarks ran correctly.
+In order to increase the memory usage limit, find the Docker icon at the top right of the screen (looks like a whale) -> preferences -> advanced tab -> increase the memory usage limit.

 ## Testing benchmarks
 We provide bash scripts that automatically runs the command to test CASM_Verify's benchmarks.
 Since running all CASM_Verify's benchmarks will take well over 24 hours, we divided the entire test cases into small sections.